mhalvers/RBRproc/README.md

 ## Laundry list

-1. Modify `despikeRBR.m` to operate on blocks of data instead of full profile.
+1. Implement better input handling.

 2. Improve the cast detection in `rbrExtractVals.m`.

-3. Have `trimRBR.m` determine indices to extract the upcast and downcast from an individual profile.
-Use the 'profiles' field field, if it exists, to determine the upcast and downcast.
+3. Decide on where to implement upcast and downcast delineation.
+Possibilities include `trimRBR.m`, `rbrExtractVals.m`, or perhaps a new function.
+Use the 'profiles' field, if it exists, to determine the upcast and downcast.

+4. Modify `despikeRBR.m` to operate on blocks of data instead of full profile.